Inga Bejer Engh: Early life and career

 Engh is educated Candidate of Law.
 Following law school she worked with international law for the United Nations in New York City.
 Upon return to Norway her first job was at Drammen District Court later Oslo District Court and Asker and Bærum Police District.
 At 32 she began working as a prosecutor.
 She has prosecuted several major criminal cases including the much publicized methanol distribution case in Østfold in the early 2000s, a case where a man received ten years prison after having thrown acid on his wife, several major drugs and sexual abuse cases.
 She also prosecuted Tore W. Tvedt, one of the witnesses in the Breivik case, in 2002.

 When Edward Snowden was awarded the Ossietzky Prize for 2016, but had no guarantees against being extradited to the United States if he traveled to Norway to receive it, the case came up in Oslo District Court in the form of a private lawsuit against the Ministry of Justice.
-On June 27, 2016, Engh dismissed the case and also ordered Snowden to pay the state's legal costs of NOK 7,000.
+On 27 June 2016, Engh dismissed the case and also ordered Snowden to pay the state's legal costs of NOK 7,000.

 In 2018, Engh was appointed the Children's Ombudsman of Norway for a period of six years, succeeding Anne Lindboe.
+Her term ended in April 2024, and in November 2023 she was appointed assistant director of the Norwegian Police Security Service.